 My goal on this day was to swim in outdoor facilities, and lucky for all of us Hillcrest has a beautiful, state-of-the-art outdoor water park and pool.
 Although, the pool is shallow – NO DIVING, say the signs painted on the pool deck.
 That said, if you want to do a backstroke across the pool, you can because it's over a metre deep in one section.

-I noticed what I described the "cruise ship-like" surroundings.
-The Park Board had invested in lovely deck chairs to give you that Holland America feel.
+I noticed the "cruise ship-like" pool deck.
+The Park Board had invested in chairs to give you that Holland America feel.
 "All that's missing are the cabana boys," said Peter Fox, the proud new supervisor who is running the Hillcrest facility.
 Indeed, this was something that I noticed in all the swimming spots I visited later that day.
 If you provide people with some simple luxuries – like a place to stretch out and read a book – you can tap into what people are really looking for.
 I surmised that one of the most important things people are seeking when they visit outdoor pools is the presence of other people.
 We all crave a little company.

 What will be interesting to see is if those who felt they lost something when Mount Pleasant pool closed will find Hillcrest to be a worthy alternative.
 For some I think that the new facility will suit their needs, albeit a little further distance away (Hillcrest is 1.8 Km from the old pool).
 I've swam in the Killarney facility and while impressive I believe that Hillcrest takes it up a notch with its design, the outdoor pool and the shiny new weight and exercise room.